 I’m not sure I’m ready.

-If you’re starting from scratch, look up last year’s bank and credit card statements for an idea of what you spent in 2020.
+If you’re starting from scratch, look up last year’s bank and credit card statements for an idea of what you spent in 2021.
 That might not get you quite as far this year, but consider it your starting point.
-In "normal times," one rule of thumb is to spend a max of 1.5% of your income on holiday expenses.
+One rule of thumb is to spend a max of 1.5% of your income on holiday expenses.

 I’m not panicking, you’re panicking.

 There’s no shame in dialing it back if you need to.
-Because 2021 has been a tough year.
+Because reminder: 2022 has been a tough year.

 Your next move is to write out a list of everything you think you’ll pay for this holiday season and the associated costs.
 Think: gifts, wrapping paper, shipping fees, gas or plane tickets if you’re traveling (and maybe travel insurance), ingredients for special recipes, decorations, etc. Don’t forget charitable donations or tips if you’re planning to give.
 Check it twice, and see if the total matches up to your ballpark budget.

 What if it’s not quite there?

 Start trimming your regular budget to make up for the extra costs.
 Then try a few of these tips to save even more.

 Rethink your gifting traditions.
 A lot of people’s finances have been impacted over the past couple of years.
 Consider a white elephant or Secret Santa exchange to pare down the number of people on your list.

 Don’t discount small savings.
 DIY your cards, reuse old gift bags, or turn old newspapers into wrapping paper.
 It’s what’s inside that counts.